 How to use devices when hearing aids are not enough

 Dr. Bess Herbert is a family physician with hearing loss acquired in infancy.
 She has severe to profound hearing loss in her right ear and wears a hearing aid.
-She has no useable hearing in her left ear.
+She has no usable hearing in her left ear.
 Originally from Soviet Union Republic, Latvia, she immigrated to Rochester, NY in 1990.
 She completed her family medicine residency at Forbes Family Practice Residency after finishing University of Rochester School of Medicine.
 Currently, she is working at Huther Doyle Chemical Dependency Clinic, Anthony Jordan Health Primary care clinic and Anthony Jordan Health Medication Assisted Treatment clinic.

 Daniel Brooks was was born with a severe to profound hearing loss and was not diagnosed until he was almost four (4) years of age.
 In early childhood, Daniel was received therapy in an effort to be mainstreamed and ultimately live a “normal” life in the hearing world.
 With much support of his parents and others he graduated from S.U.N.Y at Buffalo with a Bachelor’s of Arts in 1996.
 Throughout life he has learned how to use various assistive devices, public assistance, trial & error and other techniques to navigate everyday life.
 Daniel is the President of Hearing Loss Association of America (HLAA) Rochester Chapter and the Co-Chair of Healthy Living with Hearing Loss (HL2).
 His goal is to provide research, support, education and advocacy on the topic of hearing loss.